applibgroup/applibgroup/developersGuide/MessageView_DeveloperGuide/MessageView_ExperienceGuide.md

-# How to use CircleImageView Library for HarmonyOS: A developer’s Guide
+# How to use MessageView Library for HarmonyOS: A developer’s Guide

 ## **1. Introduction**
 MessageView helps user to create chat message view or a social media message view quickly like a typical chatting application or social post view .Its a container view,so user can add any type of message or social post such as Text or any customize Text, Image, etc.